 Bernedoodles are much in demand for their low-shed, multicolored coats and sweet, even-tempered personalities.
 They make truly excellent family dogs.
-However, if you are looking to get one of these Bernese Mountain Dog-Poodle crosses, you might have a few questions about what to expect from your newest family member, including initial Bernedoodle price and ongoing costs.
+However, if you are looking to get one of these Bernese Mountain Dog-Poodle crosses, you might have a few questions about what to expect from your newest family member.

 Factors that Determine Bernedoodle Puppy Price